 Cloud computing and Virtualization have taken the hosting world by storm.
-Getting a dedicated server became a self-service model, where you can create and destroy servers of your own will with pay per hour model.
+Getting a dedicated server became a self-service model, where you can create and destroy servers of your own will with a pay-per-hour model.

-You don’t have to worry about any upfront cost.
+You don’t have to worry about any upfront costs.

 If you use the server for 4 hours, you will be billed only for 4 hours.
 The main advantage of this model is that you can have dev and staging servers for your website.
 In addition, you can start the servers and stop them when not required so that you will be charged only when the server is running.